Lily Poritz Miller in Eastern Europe

 Her novel In a Pale Blue Light was published by Sumach Press

 on October 5, 2009.
-A sequel, The Newcomers, will be released
+A sequel, The Newcomers, was released in

 She is a member of the Dramatists Guild of America,